Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 CT or MRI can help identify metastases, although echocardiography is usually sufficient.

 Other tests include complete blood count, acute-phase reactants, routine chemistry tests, cultures, autoimmune tests, and, when appropriate, tests for HIV, histoplasmosis complement fixation (in endemic areas), and antibody tests for coxsackievirus, influenza virus, echovirus, and streptococcus.
 Anti-DNA and anti-RNA antibody tests may be useful.
-A purified protein derivative (PPD) skin test is done, but it can give false negative results; TB pericarditis can be ruled out only by culture of pericardial fluid for acid-fast bacilli.
+A tuberculin skin test (usually PPD) or Interferon gamma Release Assay is done, but they can give false negative results; TB pericarditis can be ruled out only by culture of pericardial fluid for acid-fast bacilli.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, and, infrequently, corticosteroids for pain and inflammation.